digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

       From:        ALL
   Port:            8443
   Protocol:        HTTPS
-  Security Model:  SECURE
+  Security Model:  XFP
   Stats Prefix:    https-listener
 Events:            <none>
 ```

-In the next step, you will create two simple `Hosts` that are required for the Ambassador Edge Stack to work.
+In the next step, you will learn how to create the `Host` CRDs which tell `Ambassador` how to expose backend hosts (services) to the outside world.

 ## Step 3 - Defining the Hosts for Ambassador Edge Stack